gordontang/canoe.skule.ca/README.md

 canoe.skule.ca
 ==============

-Website for the University of Toronto Concrete Canoe Team
+[Website](http://canoe.skule.ca) for the University of Toronto Concrete Canoe Team

-New website launched in January 2013 by Gordon Tang
+New website launched in January 2013 by Gordon Tang.
+CSS was adapted from Sylvain Lafitte.